swift-klepto/klepto/README.md

     - `os(Linux)` is true
     - `__linux__` and `__unix__` are both defined

 All features of the language are otherwise available, as well as compiling C / CXX code and linking against Switch portlibs.
+Include path and linking path is automatically setup for those.

 # Package manifest differences
 Any Swift package won't work on Switch out of the box.
 There are a few differences in how you build the manifest: